 The negative outlook reflects our view of the large structural budget deficit in Alaska's unrestricted general fund.
-Currently, the state is able to finance its operating deficits by withdrawing funds from its budgetary reserves.
-Alaska had built up large budget reserves that thus far have shielded the state's credit quality from the degradation that the large deficits would inflict on most states' credit quality.
+Currently, the state can finance its operating deficits by withdrawing funds from its budgetary reserves.
+Alaska had built up large budget reserves that thus far have shielded its credit quality from the degradation that the large deficits would inflict on that of most states.
 But the magnitude of the fiscal deficits, even with the governor's vetoes for fiscal 2017, makes the arrangement unsustainable and, unless corrected, inconsistent with the current rating.
-On their current trajectory, the state's deficit financial operations would eventually deplete its budget reserves.
+Given their current trajectory, the state's deficit financial operations would eventually deplete its budget reserves.
 Therefore, without structural fiscal reform in the 2017 legislative session, we would likely lower the state debt ratings.

-If lawmakers succeed in putting the state on what we view as a glide path to a sustainable fiscal structure, with its strong reserve balances intact, we could revise the outlook to stable.
+If lawmakers succeed in putting the state on what we view as a clear path to a sustainable fiscal structure, with its strong reserve balances intact, we could revise the outlook to stable.